Skip to content

 Applied Imagination

-Equipping these teams with tools to map problems and find leverage points.
+Equip the room with tools to map the whole system and find the leverage points.

 Output